 Have you ever written work that has been inspired by visual art?
 What was that experience like for you?
 Why were you inspired to do so?

-The Professor mentioned that this was meant to signify Christ as a trap for Satan—I really love the idea of ‘iconography’ generally and I think my imagination was captured by a literal man making a literal mousetrap for literal mice and not really thinking any grandiose thoughts about the Messiah.
+The professor mentioned that this was meant to signify Christ as a trap for Satan—I really love the idea of ‘iconography’ generally and I think my imagination was captured by a literal man making a literal mousetrap for literal mice and not really thinking any grandiose thoughts about the Messiah.
 I wrote a prose poem called “St. Joseph,” really just to focus on Joseph’s humanness and real life distractions pre-baby.
-That poem was just published this year in The Laurel Review actually, 18 or 19 years after it was written.
+That poem was just published this year in The Laurel Review actually, eighteen or nineteen years after it was written.

 How does literature fit into your creative life as a visual artist?

 Artist Elizabeth Terhune: Oh boy.
 I can’t begin to answer that.
 Let’s just say everywhere.

 If the Broadsided collaboration were a piece of music, what would it be?